before80/go_docs/content/stdLib/crypto/elliptic.md

 IsOnCurve implements Curve.IsOnCurve.

-Note: the CurveParams methods are not guaranteed to provide any security property.
+Deprecated: the CurveParams methods are deprecated and are not guaranteed to provide any security property.
 For ECDH, use the crypto/ecdh package.
 For ECDSA, use the crypto/ecdsa package with a Curve value returned directly from P224(), P256(), P384(), or P521().

 #### (*CurveParams) Params